Brian Schmetzer: United Soccer League

 After the 2001 season, the Seattle Sounders found themselves without a head coach after firing Bernie James, their first and until then only coach.
 General manager Adrian Hanauer called Schmetzer and asked him if he was interested in the job, interviewing the then-youth coach at a coffee shop on Capitol Hill.
 Schmetzer agreed and took the job in November 2001, with the 2002 season to make his mark on the team's fortunes.
 During his first season as head coach, the Sounders logged a 23–4–1 record, the second-best record in A-League history, and Schmetzer was named Coach of the Year.
 The Sounders' record, including a 14–2–0 start, was credited to Schmetzer's use of veteran players and key free-agent signings to boost offensive capabilities.
 In 2004, he coached the Sounders to the A-League championship game where the team lost to the Montreal Impact.
 In 2005, Schmetzer again took the Sounders to the championship game (under the re-branded USL First Division), and defeated the Richmond Kickers in penalty kicks to take the title.

 Schmetzer was a finalist for the 2007 USL-1 Coach of the Year Award.
 Although the team had started the season 1–3–4, they went on to claim the Commissioner's Cup for the league's best regular-season record.
 The team also had a 15-game unbeaten run that included MLS opponents in the U.S. Open Cup.
 The Sounders went on to beat the Atlanta Silverbacks 4–0 to win the league championship.
-He amassed a 100–57–41 regular-season record in the A-League and USL-1 and lead the Sounders to two league championships and two U.S. Open Cup semifinals.
+He amassed a 100–57–41 regular-season record in the A-League and USL-1 and led the Sounders to two league championships and two U.S. Open Cup semifinals.